Johirul-islam25/Johirul.github.io/README.md

 - Structure-Based Virtual Screening of the ZINC15 Database Against the Androgen Receptor to Identify Potential Antagonists: Docking and MD Simulation Insights.
 - CNS-Oriented Virtual Screening Identifies Putative AChE Inhibitors via an Open and Reproducible CADD Workflow.
 - Crystal Violet Dye Degradation Using Monoculture and Blended Culture Bacteria Isolated from Poultry Faeces.
-- Neurotoxicological Impacts of Agrochemicals and Heat Stress: Neuroinflammation, Neurodegeneration, and Alzheimer’s Risk in the Context of Climate-Smart Agriculture
-- Microbiological Insights into the Gut–Brain Axis: Neuroinflammation, Therapeutic Frontiers, and Clinical Perspectives in Neuromedicine
 - Emerging Neurological Implications of Monkeypox Infection: A Comprehensive Review of Recent Advances and Research Gaps
-- Nanomedicine Approaches in Neuromedicine: Balancing Therapeutic Delivery and Neurotoxicity – A Critical Review
-- Structure-Based Virtual Screening Identifies Novel Androgen Receptor Inhibitors for Castration-Resistant Prostate Cancer

 ## Manuscripts Under Review
 - Therapeutic Targeting of the HPV E6/E7–p53/Rb Axis in Cervical Neoplasia: Molecular Insights, Emerging Strategies, and Translational Opportunities.
   Submitted to _Infectious Agents and Cancer (Springer Nature)_, 2025